When Not to Use Spinning Babies® Techniques

 When to Avoid a Technique

-With any pregnant person experiencing bleeding in pregnancy, we do not recommend doing any of the variations of the Three Sisters of BalanceSM.
+With any pregnant person experiencing bleeding in pregnancy, we do not recommend doing any of the variations of the Three BalancesSM.

 This includes earlier bleeding that has stopped.
-This is a webpage.
+This is a webpage, don’t assume you’ll get individualized attention.
 Our workshops are general.
 Assessment is best done in person to avoid unfortunate, though rare, adverse events.
 Write to us, we record adverse events.

 Use the very light touch in an abdominal release or standing release instead.
 Are they the same?
 No, but they have their own unique benefits which can add comfort and balance and promote optimal room in the womb for baby’s position along with our daily activities.